The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Perspective on 3D Hard-Sphere Systems

-Removing the central particle out of a neighborhood in an fcc arrangement, gives a volume fraction $\eta = \pi \sqrt{12} / 13 \approx 0.8371$ and associated Voronoi cells that are rhombic dodecahedron with one face extended into a point.
-Removing a central particle in an hcp arrangement will give two types of Voronoi cell, as the base is a trapezo-rhombic dodecahedron, which has both trapezoids and rhombi as its sides.
-None of these elements have a volume fraction that convincingly matches $\eta_{g}$.
-Turning to the bcc lattice, I also gain two types of Voronoi cell by removing the `body' from the body-centered cubic arrangement.
+Removing the central particle out of a neighborhood in an FCC arrangement, in the same spirit as done for the creation of the FPT in 2D, gives a volume fraction $\eta = 12 \eta_{c} / 13 = 2 \sqrt{2} \pi / 13 \approx 0.683520$ and associated Voronoi cells that are rhombic dodecahedron with one face extended into a point.
+Removing a central particle in an HCP arrangement will give two types of Voronoi cell, as the base element for HCP is a trapezo-rhombic dodecahedron, which has both trapezoids and rhombi as its sides.
+Both of these cells have a local volume fraction identical to that of the FCC arrangement and do not provide additional possibilities for matching.
+Potentially, this lack of uniform congruency upon T2 removal speaks in favor of the stability of the FCC arrangement over the HCP arrangement, but this is speculative.
+Turning to the body-centered cubic (BCC) lattice, I also gain two types of Voronoi cell by removing the `body' from the body-centered cubic arrangement.
 There are 6 next-nearest neighbors for which the square face is extended, leading to a Voronoi cell with $\eta = 6 \sqrt{3}\pi / 49 \approx 0.666294$.
 Additionally, there are 4 nearest neighbors for which the hexagonal face is extended, and I find $\eta = 4 \sqrt{3} \pi / 35 \approx 0.621874$.
-This is relatively close to the reported value of $\eta_{g}$, but the connection is not strong.
-Potentially one could take the mean of the two and obtain a value $\eta \approx 0.644$ that is close to the random-close packing value for hard spheres in 3D~\cite{berryman1983random}.
-Though this is highly speculative.
+Taking the mean of the two leads to a value $\eta \approx 0.644$, which is close to the random-close packing value for hard spheres in 3D~\cite{berryman1983random}.
+Though this seems hard to justify, also given that generally RCP values seem to strongly depend on $\phi$ (in 2D) and $\eta$ (in 3D).

-A simple cubic arrangement of particles gives $\eta = \pi / 6 \approx 0.52360$, which significantly underestimates the transition value, placing it closer to the prediction ($\eta \approx 0.52$) of mode-coupling theory~\cite{gotze1991liquids}.
-Lastly, I consider the triakis truncated tetrahedron, which is generated by the diamond lattice.
-This polyhedron tiles space and gives rise to $\eta = \sqrt{3}\pi / 16 \approx 0.34009$.
-It may be a good candidate for a cage-formation ground state, drawing the analogy to my 2D observation for the honeycomb lattice, see Section~\ref{sub:othergeom}.
-If my geometric-ground-state framework turns out to have merit in 3D and the diamond lattice can indeed influence the fluid, this effect should already be present for unexpectedly low volume fractions.
-It would therefore be interesting to see what experiments similar to the ones in Ref.~\cite{li2020anatomy} would reveal in a 3D system.